Abedalkareem/LanguageManager-iOS/README.md

 </p>
 <br>

-Language manager used to handle change app language without restart the app
+A Language manager to handle changing app language without restarting the app.

 <br>